thevilledev/thevilledev/README.md

 Short background:

-- I started my FOSS journey in 2005, building various RPM packages as a community effort for Fedora Core.
-Good times.
-- Built and scaled highly available infrastructure for organizations ranging from startups to enterprise.
+- Built and scaled highly available infrastructure for organizations of all sizes.
-- 15+ years of hands-on experience on cloud technologies and container orchestration.
+- Over 15 years of hands-on experience in cloud technologies.
-- Maintaining a dual focus on software development and infrastructure.
-Actively learning.
-- As time passes, the more I seem to enjoy Functional Programming.
+- Dedicated to both software development and infrastructure, with ongoing work in security research and AI/ML.
+- Constantly evolving my skills, with a growing passion for functional programming.

 Notable contributions: